Extremal independence in discrete random systems: Introduction

 Fisher--Tippett--Gnedenko theorem is central in the extreme value theory; it was discovered first by Fisher and Tippett \cite{fishertippett} and later proved in full generality by Gnedenko \cite{gnedenko}.
 This theorem states that if the maximum of the first $n$ terms of a sequence of independent and identically distributed (i.i.d.) random variables has a non-degenerate limit distribution after a proper normalisation, then it belongs to either the Gumbel, the Fr\'echet, or the Weibull families of distributions.

 The FTG theorem generalises to stationary random sequences of dependent random variables under the additional assumptions that its distant terms are independent \cite{watson1954extreme} or weakly dependent \cite{loynes}.
-One prominent idea for such generalisations, the so-called \textit{block method}, is to introduce an additional sequence consisting of the maxima over non-overlapping intervals of equal size.
-If these intervals are slightly separated, then the new sequence is essentially i.i.d.
-Since Leadbetter's seminal work \cite{leadbetterself}, where the assumptions of \cite{watson1954extreme, loynes} were significantly relaxed, the block method became the main tool for studying extrema in various settings; see, for example, {\cite[Part \uppercase\expandafter{\romannumeral 3 }]{falk}}, {\cite[Part \uppercase\expandafter{\romannumeral 2 }]{leadbetter_book} and references therein.
-In particular, the analogues of Leadbetter's conditions were found for non-stationary sequences \cite{husler1, husler} and for random fields \cite{leadbetterrootzen, ling, pereiraferreira}.
+Leadbetter in \cite{leadbetterself} significantly relaxed the assumptions of \cite{watson1954extreme, loynes}.
+The analogues of Leadbetter's conditions were also found for non-stationary sequences \cite{husler1, husler} and for random fields \cite{leadbetterrootzen, ling, pereiraferreira}.
 In fact, the behaviour of maxima for non-stationary sequences is more complicated than that for the stationary case.
 Even in the simplest case when the variables are independent, the limit distribution might not belong to any of the Gumbel, the Frechet or the Weibull families, see {\cite[Section 8.3]{falk}}.
 That is, it is impossible to classify all possible limit distributions for general random systems with dependencies.
 Nevertheless, extremal characteristics of such systems always attracted significant attention of researchers in computer science, statistical physics, financial mathematics and network studies.
 For example, in a recent work \cite{resnick}, the authors study tail indices of in-degree and out-degree of the nodes of social networks.
 However, they lack to justify that their methods such as Hill estimator can be extended to non-i.i.d. data.
 Similar lack of mathematically rigorous justification occurs in several papers on ranking web pages~\cite{jelenkovic,volkovich}.

 In this paper, we focus on the following extremal independence property that helps to reduce general random systems to the independent case, where standard statistical techniques apply.
 Let $\X(n) =(X_1(n), \ldots, X_{d}(n))^T \in \Reals^{d}$ be a sequence of random vectors, where $d = d(n)$ be a sequence of positive integers.
 We give sufficient conditions for the property that